 Frugal Living Vs Cheap Living

-When you are just starting to learn about thrifty living and frugality you can get caught up in the popular confusion of frugal vs cheap.
+When you are just starting to learn about how simple frugal living can help, you can get caught up in the popular confusion of frugal vs cheap.

 When you are frugal you have a purpose for being so.